-In weather forecasting we often refer to 'summer showers' or mention spells of showers and sunshine.
+In weather forecasting we often refer to 'summer showers' or mention spells of 'sunshine and showers'.
 These are neat and short phrases which actually capture a complex meteorological situation.

 The first thing to briefly note is the difference between showers and rain.

 Rain comes from stratus clouds which are usually part of a larger frontal system.
 Rain is therefore usually relatively widespread and lasts for longer period of times.

 Showers on the other hand originate from cumulus clouds as a result of convection and are characterised by short duration and rapid fluctuations of intensity across localised areas.